 Pandits (Priests) of the Haridwar have been known to keep genealogy records of most of the Hindu population.
 Known as vahis, these records are updated on each visit to the city, and are a repository of vast family trees of family in North India.

 It is believed that nectar (Amrit) which was one of the fourteen valuable ornaments that came out from the sea churning (Samundra Manthan) was sprinkled at 12 places in the entire universe.
 Out of that 12 places 08 places are in heaven and only 04 places on earth.
 Har-Ki-Pauri in Haridwar was one of the four places where Amrit was sprinkled on earthr.
 As a result, every 12 years Khumbh Mela comes to Haridwar and draws more than half a million pilgrims.
 The Ardha Kumbha Mela comes once in every six years.

 It is also said that Haridwar has been blessed by the attendance of all three major Gods; Brahma, Vishnu and Mahesh.
-Lord Vishnu is said to have left his footprint on the stone that is set in the upper wall of Har-Ki-Pauri, where the Holy Ganges touches it.
-It is believed to have been the place where Sati (Lord Shiva's first wife) consigned herself in the Yagna (sacrificial fire).
-The terrible Tandava Nrutya (dance of destruction) performed by Lord Shiva in sorrow led to Lord Vishnu dismembering Sati's body, with the different parts scattering across India.
+Haridwar is the place where terrible Tandava Nrutya (dance of destruction) performed by Lord Shiva in sorrow led to Lord Vishnu dismembering Sati's body, with the different parts scattering across India.
 Pilgrims believe that they can go to heaven by getting their salvation after a holy dip in the river Ganges at Haridwar.